 Everyone who has been born of God does not sin, because His seed remains in him; he is not able to sin, because he has been born of God.1 John 3:9(HCSB)

-Some erroneously think that this verse means that believers have sinless perfection when they are born of the Spirit, but this is a false teaching - for if we say we have no sin we deceive ourselves and we do not understand the truth... for although our old sin nature was severed forever at the cross, when we are born into the family of God and given the new-life in Christ – our sinful nature remains with us, lusting against the new life in Christ, that is born from above.
+Some erroneously think that this verse means that believers have sinless perfection when they are born of the Spirit, but this is a false teaching: "For if we say we have no sin, we deceive ourselves and we do not understand the truth."
+For although our old sin nature was severed forever at the Cross when we were born into the family of God and given the new-life in Christ, our sinful nature remains with us, lusting against the new-life in Christ that is born from above.

-Some, who certainly know that we DO still have an old sin nature, that is at enmity with our new life in Christ, incorrectly mistranslate this verse by saying that whoever is born of God does not keep on sinning or does not make a practice of sinning – but this is not being true to the grammatical structure of this verse which simply says, whosoever is born of God doth not sin.. period.
+Some, who certainly know that we DO still have an old sin nature that is at enmity with our new life in Christ, incorrectly mistranslate this verse by saying that whoever is born of God does not keep on sinning or does not make a practice of sinning, but this is not being true to the grammatical structure of this verse which simply says, "Whosoever is born of God does not sin."
+Period.

-We are made a new creation in Christ and are given a new life – the life of Christ – a life that needs to grow in grace and be conformed into the image of Jesus – a life that cannot sin.
-By God’s grace we are given the perfect, sinless, holy life of Jesus Christ as our very own life - which the Holy Spirit seeks to conform into the image and likeness of Jesus throughout our earthly life.
-It is impossible for the sinless life of Christ within a believer to sin – and so we read that - whoever is born of God does not sin; for His seed (i.e. the sinless seed of the sinless Christ) remains in him: and he cannot sin, because he is born of God.
+We are made a new creation in Christ and are given a new life - the life of Christ - a life that needs to grow in grace and be conformed into the image of Jesus, a life that cannot sin.
+By God's grace, we are given the perfect, sinless, holy life of Jesus Christ as our very own life, which the Holy Spirit seeks to conform into the image and likeness of Jesus throughout our earthly life.
+It is impossible for the sinless life of Christ within a believer to sin and so we read: "Whoever is born of God does not sin; for His seed (the sinless seed of the sinless Christ), remains in him: and he cannot sin, because he is born of God."

-Loving Father, thank You for my new life in Christ, for I know that Your Holy Spirit breathed the perfect life of Christ into me when I trusted You as my saviour.
-I confess that too often my old sin nature causes me to sin – but thanks be to God that the power of that sinful nature has been broken in my life – I confess my sins and pray that I may live my life as unto the Lord, in Jesus name I pray, AMEN
+Heavenly Father, thank You for my new life in Christ that the Holy Spirit breathed into me when I trusted Jesus as my Saviour.
+I confess that too often my old sin nature causes me to sin, but thanks be to God that the power of that sinful nature has been broken in my life.
+In Jesus' name, AMEN.

 Never miss a post